ultral/ultral.github.io/it/200k_iac.md

 ![Infrastructure as bash history](assets/200k_iabh.png?raw=true "Infrastructure as bash history")

 Let us imagine that you are onboarding on a project and you hear something like: "We use *Infrastructure as Code* approach".
-Unfortunately, sometimes it means *Infrastructure as bash history* or *Documentation as bash history*.
-It is almost a real situation, i.e. Denis Lysenko described this situation at his speech [How to replace infrastructure and stop worrying(RU)](https://www.youtube.com/watch?v=Qf5xHuiYgN4).
-Denis shared the story how to convert bash history into upscale infrastructure.
+Unfortunately, what they really mean is *Infrastructure as bash history* or *Documentation as bash history*.
+This is almost a real situation.
+For example, Denis Lysenko described this situation in his speech [How to replace infrastructure and stop worrying(RU)](https://www.youtube.com/watch?v=Qf5xHuiYgN4).
+Denis shared the story on how to convert bash history into an upscale infrastructure.

 Let us check source code definition: `a text listing of commands to be compiled or assembled into an executable computer program`.
 If we want we can present *Infrastructure as bash history* like code.
-It is a text & it is a list of commands, it describes how a server was configured, moreover, it is:
+This is a text & a list of commands.
+It describes how a server was configured.
+Moreover, it is:
 1. *Reproducible*: you can get bash history, execute commands and probably get working infrastructure.
 2. *Versioning*: you know who logged in, when and what was done.
-Unfotunately, if you lost server you will be able to do nothing because there is no bash history, you lot it with the server.
+Unfotunately, if you lose server, you will be able to do nothing because there is no bash history, you lost it with the server.

 What is to be done?